3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 	path('api/v1/dj-rest-auth/', include('dj_rest_auth.urls')), # new
 ]
 ```
-The login can then be found under http://127.0.0.1:8000/api/v1/dj-rest-auth/login/ and logout respectively.
+The login can then be found under http://127.0.0.1:8000/api/v1/dj-rest-auth/login/ Further there are .../logout, .../password/reset and password/reset/confirm.

 ## Tutorial summary
 Rest - Representational state transfer